TargetHolding/pyspark-elastic/README.md

 Compatibility
 -------------

+### Spark
-PySpark Elastic is tested to be compatible with Spark 1.4 and 1.5.
+PySpark Elastic is tested to be compatible with Spark 1.4, 1.5 and 1.6.
 Feedback on (in-)compatibility is much appreciated.

+### Elastic Search
+PySpark Elastic is tested with Elastic Search 2.2.

+### Python
+PySpark Elastic is tested with Python 2.7 and Python 3.4.

 Using with PySpark